 Means Transfer (n=3) Non-Transfer (n=3) Help you to express engineering-related concepts and ideas through hands-on learning experiences in the community.
-3.67 5.00 Provide you with constructive feedback on your academic development.
-4.00 4.33 Provide you with opportunities to interact with industry/potential employers.
-3.67 5.00 Provide you with opportunities to regularly interact with other scholarship students.
-3.33 4.00 Engage you in experiences that prepare you for graduate school (e.g., research, conference presentations, publications).
-4.00 4.33 Participating in professional development opportunities to better prepare you to enter into the workforce (internships, job shadowing).
-4.33 5.00
+3.67 4.33 Provide you with constructive feedback on your academic development.
+4.00 4.00 Provide you with opportunities to interact with industry/potential employers.
+3.67 4.33 Provide you with opportunities to regularly interact with other scholarship students.
+3.33 3.33 Engage you in experiences that prepare you for graduate school (e.g., research, conference presentations, publications).
+4.00 4.00 Participating in professional development opportunities to better prepare you to enter into the workforce (internships, job shadowing).
+4.33 4.33

-Survey results also demonstrate that Scholars expect interpersonal support during their time in the program, with most respondents (>65%) agreeing it is important that: there be someone they can turn to if they need help with a problem; their peers provide them with encouragement; and they have a close relationship with their faculty mentors.
+Survey results also demonstrate that Scholars expect interpersonal support during their time in the program, with most respondents (>55%) agreeing it is important that: there be someone they can turn to if they need help with a problem; their peers provide them with encouragement; and they have a close relationship with their faculty mentors.

-Figure 11: Expected Interpersonal Supports (n=6)
+Figure 11: Expected Interpersonal Supports

-Compared to non-transfers, transfer Scholars are considerably less likely to agree that it is important that there be someone they can turn to if they need help with a problem.
+Compared to non-transfers, transfer Scholars are considerably less likely to agree that it is important that there be someone they can turn to if they need help with a problem and more likely to agree that they expect peer encouragement during their time in the program (see Table 13, next page).